ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ## Relationship to AR4SI

-{{I-D.ietf-rats-ar4si}} defines another EAT profile for arbitrary Relying Parties to use with Attestation Results.
+{{I-D.ietf-rats-ar4si}} defines an EAT profile for arbitrary Relying Parties to use with Attestation Results.
 However the TAM as a Relying Party needs specific claims that are not required in the AR4SI profile, and so needs its own more specific profile.